Rukungiri Water Supply and Sanitation Project: History

 In 2016, the World Bank and the Government of Uganda contracted the Indian company Technofab Engineering, to implement this project.
 However, as of March 2021, over five years since the contract was awarded, only an estimated 35 percent of work was completed, on a project that was planned to last two years.
 In March 2021, the contract with the Indian contractor was terminated and National Water and Sewerage Corporation, was assigned the responsibility to complete the project.

 Overview

-As part of efforts to avail adequate potable water to Rukungiri District, the government of Uganda, together with other development partners, devised the Rukungiri Water Supply And Sanitation Project.
+As part of efforts to supply adequate potable water to Rukungiri District, the government of Uganda, together with other development partners, devised the Rukungiri Water Supply and Sanitation Project.
 It is divided into two phases, Phase I and Phase II.
 The total budgeted cost of both phases is USh44 billion (approx. US$12 million).

 Phase 1

 Phase 1 involves the construction of new intake of raw water at the Kahengye River, with a pumping station.
-The raw water to be pumped to a new water treatment plant at Kabingo Village, Kebisoni Sub-county.
-A new reservoir with capacity of 700 m3 to be constructed at Mukazi Hill.
-A new administration building, a power generator and electromechanical house to be built.
-Laying of nearly 40 km of distribution potable water mains.
+The raw water is to be pumped to a new water treatment plant at Kabingo Village, Kebisoni Sub-county.
+A new reservoir with capacity of 700 m3 will be constructed at Mukazi Hill.
+A new administration building, a power generator and an electromechanical house will built.
+Nearly 40 km of distribution potable water mains will be laid.